Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 Public records searches are a good place to begin when attempting to find someone by SSN number for free because they can provide access to information like court records, census data, criminal and property information, voter registrations, and much more.
 Numerous free public records search sites exist online that provide good starting points.

-For example, searching someone named John Smith along with a certain city and state in a public records search would bring up numerous records, likely including many of those mentioned above.
+For example, searching for someone named John Smith along with a certain city and state in a public records search would bring up numerous records, likely including many of those mentioned above.

 Another effective, cost-free strategy is to search on social media platforms for the target person.
 These platforms provide yet another source of information that can be used to gain more data about a given person.
 The more data the searcher is able to collect, the better chances they will have of locating a given person.